intelia-agility/ML_Specialization_UseCase1/README.md

 Evidence of the solution's performance and its alignment with the business goal will be detailed in the whitepaper, including a top-line description of the demand prediction model, the TFX pipeline, and the expected impact on taxi distribution efficiency.

-## Data Enrichment Process

-### Overview
-In the Taxi Demand Prediction and Management project, we enrich the Chicago Taxi Trip dataset with additional data to enhance our analysis.
-A key component of this process involves integrating weather data to explore its impact on taxi trip patterns.

-### Integrating Weather Data
+### 3.1.3.2 Data exploration

-Using the Open-Meteo.com Weather API, we fetch data such as temperature, humidity, and precipitation.
-This information is crucial in understanding how weather conditions influence taxi demand in Chicago.
-The data is fetched in both hourly and daily granularity, enabling a comprehensive analysis of the correlation between weather variations and taxi trip frequency.
+In this project, data exploration is a multi-stage process that begins with data enrichment and is followed by a thorough exploratory analysis.

+#### Data Enrichment
+The initial phase of data exploration involved enriching the Chicago Taxi Trips dataset with additional weather data obtained from Open-Meteo.com.
+This step was essential to incorporate external factors that could affect taxi demand, such as temperature, humidity, and precipitation.

 #### Code Snippet:
 ```python